bAndie91/gwget/README.md

 * `Ctrl-O` - Options
 * `Ctrl-Q` - Quit
 * `Ctrl-Enter` - On New download dialog - Start downloading
-* `Ctrl-Enter` - On New download dialog - Queue downloads
+* `Ctrl-Shift-Enter` - On New download dialog - Queue downloads